YHKimGithub/2PESNet/README.md

 Files should be located in 'data/'.

 ### Trained Model
-The trained models that used Kinetics pre-trained feature can be downloaded from [link will be added soon].
+The trained models that used Kinetics pre-trained feature can be downloaded from [here](https://drive.google.com/file/d/1GTx3G57lVxh4DIXCjiA41HQMkjZVVPaN/view?usp=sharing).
 Files should be located in 'checkpoint/'.

 ### Training Model by own